venomunicorn/antigravity-account-switcher/README.md

 ---

-Made for bypassing rate limits without the hassle of manual re-login! 🚀
+Made for quickly switching accounts without the hassle of manual re-login! 🚀